If you’re happily looking around at your commercial property’s newly planted trees and shrubs, and it looks perfect, somebody messed up.

 “Maybe you can get a similar tree, but a smaller variety,” Sweeney suggests.

-Some trees drop stuff.
+Another plant placement tip, some trees drop stuff.
 You don’t want to place them in a spot where that’s a problem.

 Everybody loves Crape Myrtle, with its gorgeous flower clusters.
 It’s a show stopper, and a popular commercial landscaping plant.